A small sampling of our two tone wedding bands and two tone engagement rings!

 We cover the pros and cons of various white metals extensively in this article.
 If you're most curious about Platinum vs Palladium Wedding Rings, allow us to point you to this short piece.

 Silver is also an excellent choice for a two tone wedding ring.
-A two tone gold and silver wedding ring is going to be less expensive, and is especially appealing to those who like to wear gold and silver jewelry at the same time, or interchangeably.
+A mixed metal two tone gold and silver wedding ring is going to be less expensive, and is especially appealing to those who like to wear gold and silver jewelry at the same time, or interchangeably.

 In terms of whiteness, I don’t feel it is enough of an issue to sway a decision in any serious way.
 The deciding factor often comes down to budget and personal preference.

-FABRICATION OF TWO TONE ENGAGEMENT RINGS
+TWO TONE ENGAGEMENT RINGS: FABRICATION

 Many jewelers won’t even raise this subject of how a ring or piece of jewelry is made, but we do feel that it is important to consider.
 American manufacturing means American jobs.
 The maker’s movement is an important cultural phenomenon in America today.